 Also Austrian start-ups are active to help oncologists to dentify the best treatment options for cancer patients to reduce side effects and improve outcome.
 Allcyte, a spin-off of the CeMM research institute has developed a platform technology which allows them to test life cell samples and predict how the therapy will perform in a real cancer patient.

 In the last 50 years, cancer therapy has advanced considerably, but there is still much work to be done in order to find treatments that can improve quality of life and outcomes with minimal side effects.

 Vaccines and immunotherapeutic approaches are an important means to combat cancer and to stop the spread of the disease within the body.
-APEIRON Biologics is an Austrian company developing innovative immunotherapeutics, signing, amongst others, an agreement with Merck KGaA on the rights to develop and commercialise a novel biological treatment for neuroblastoma.
+APEIRON Biologics is an Austrian company developing innovative immunotherapeutics.
+The company developed and commercialised a novel biological treatment for neuroblastoma.
 Other projects, Apeiron is currently working on, are a number of immune-oncological projects to treat solid tumors.

 ViraTherapeutics, a start-up based in Tirol, is developing immunotherapy drugs against cancer.
 The viruses that ViraTherapeutics have designed destroy cancer cells but harm normal tissue.
 Currently they are conducting safety and efficacy studies and are planning to start clinical trials soon.
 The viruses that ViraTherapeutics have designed destroy cancer cells but do not harm normal tissue.
 Currently they are conducting safety and efficacy studies and are planning to start clinical trials soon.
 Late in 2018, they were acquired by Boehringer-Ingelheim.